victor-smirnov/digital-philosophy/Plans.md

 This document describes the ongoing activity inside and around the Digital Philosophy project.
 It's assumed that the reader is familiar enough both with philosophical, psychological and technical aspects of the topic.
 For in-depth introduction please refer to the [following document](Artificial%20Intelligence.md).

-**!DRAFT VERSION!: Further elaboration if technical and philosophical details may follow.**
+**!DRAFT VERSION!: Further elaboration of technical and philosophical details may follow.**

 ## Self-Referential Systems